 Senior Academic Professional.
 This rank requires a terminal degree.
 It also requires evidence of superior performance in the chosen field, recognition by peers (whether national, regional, or local), and successful and measurable related experience.
 Promotion to Senior Academic Professional from the rank of Academic Professional requires at least five (5) years at that level.
 Credit for previous academic or professional experience should be explicitly stated at the time of employment.

 Principal Academic Professional.
 This rank requires a terminal degree.
-It also requires evidence of superior performance in the chosen field, recognition by peers (whether national, regional, or local), and successful and measurable related experience, including but not limited to supervision of others’ work, significant responsibility and authority within program area, and demonstrated impact in discipline and/or administrative function.
+It also requires evidence of superior performance in the chosen field, recognition by peers (whether national, regional, or local), and successful and measurable related experience, including but not limited to supervision of others’ work, significant responsibility and authority within program area, and demonstrated impact.
 Promotion to Principal Academic Professional from the rank of Senior Academic Professional requires at least six (6) years at that level.
 Credit for previous academic or professional experience should be explicitly stated at the time of employment.

 Minimum expectations in all Academic Professional ranks are listed below.
 The candidate does not need to demonstrate noteworthy achievement in all five (5) of the following areas, but must do so in number one (effective administration) and two of the others.